 Developed in cooperation with Safran Helicopter Engines and Rolls-Royce, the MTR390 is a turboshaft engine featuring a free power turbine.
-It is used on the French-German Tiger escort and anti-tank helicopter.
+It is used on the French-German Tiger support helicopter.

 Production engines of the -2C version (basic version) were delivered from 2002 to mid-2010 (of which 242 for the Franco-German Tiger program and 51 for the Australian ARH program).
-In total, the order book stands at 445 engines, including exports.
 In cooperation with Spain's ITP, MTU developed an enhanced engine version (MTR390-E), which delivers 14 percent more power.
-The development was completed in 2011, and deliveries of production engines have already started.
-An initial batch of 162 engines will be produced for France, Spain and Germany.
-In all, 456 MTR390 engines are on firm order, 80 % thereof have already been delivered.
+The development was completed in 2011.
+In all, 492 MTR390 engines are on firm order, 464 thereof have already been delivered.
 MTU's share in the Enhanced program comprises the combustion chamber and the high-pressure turbine as well as the engine control and monitoring unit, including the operating system.
 All production engines are assembled at MTU in Munich.

 Development and production